Back to Blog

 The forecast is only useful if it is current.
 Here is the cadence that works:

-Replace the completed week with actual numbers — what actually came in and went out.
-Add a new week 13 at the end.
+• Monday morning: Update the current week with actuals — what actually came in and went out.
+Replace the completed week with the actual numbers and add a new week 13 at the end.

 Common Pitfalls to Avoid